 Cultural norms, including guidelines from medical professionals, can influence sexual expectations and play a role in sexual dissatisfaction.

-The findings of a 2010 study also suggest that having a vaginal orgasm correlates with having penile-vaginal penetrative sex for a longer period.
+The findings of a 2010 study also suggest that a vaginal orgasm correlates with having penile-vaginal penetrative sex for a longer period.

 A range of factors can contribute to the duration of sex, including: